Force over Distance: Chapter 22

 “So?”

-Young reached forward and, very carefully, brushed the fringe of Rush’s hair away from his glasses.
-“Be careful,” he said.
+Young brushed the fringe of Rush’s hair away from his glasses.“You be careful.”

-Young leaned into Rush’s personal space, one hand on the arm of the man’s chair, one hand on the locked console where the man’s feet had rested earlier.
+Young leaned into Rush’s personal space, one hand on the arm of the man’s chair, one hand on the locked console where his designer shoes had rested, moments earlier.
 “Do your best.”

 Young shut his eyes.

-The sound of rushing water filled his ears.
-He felt the brief press of something dark and unknown as he transitioned away from Destiny.
-With an immediacy that was shocking, the full force of his senses slammed into him.
+The sound of rushing water filled his mind.
+He felt the psychic press of a dark and unknown mass as he transitioned away from Destiny.
+With an immediacy that was shocking, his senses slammed into him.

 The deck plating was colder than he remembered cold could be.
-The air was raw through his airways.
+The air flowed raw through his airways.
 His clothing scraped his skin.
 The burn of his wounded arm was almost unendurable.

-“—and you’re the super genius, so, you know, do your super genius thing.”
+“—and you’re the super genius, so do your super genius thing.”

 “Sure.
 My thing.
 So we know we can’t land at the normal docking sites because—”

-Eli and Chloe both turned, their faces lit with relief.
+Eli and Chloe turned, their faces lit with relief.

 “Colonel,” Chloe breathed, already up.